-In 2023, Allied achieved a 25% increase in Mineral Reserves compared to the previous year and equates to a 229% replenishment of the year's depletion.
-Notably, Measured and Indicated Resources, inclusive of Mineral Reserves, also increased during the year to nearly 0.9 million ounces of gold contained in 13.3 million tonnes at a grade of 1.99 g/t, up from 0.6 million ounces.
+In 2024, replacement of Mineral Resources provides an inventory for future Mineral Reserves development.
 Allied's exploration is currently focused on areas in and around the Agbaou open pits to extend mineralization beneath and between the existing pits and into the surrounding property area, with the objective of further increasing mine life.